danforthcenter/plantcv/docs/pipeline_parallel.md

 Valid metadata that can be collected from filenames are `camera`, `imgtype`, `zoom`, `exposure`, `gain`, `frame`, `lifter`, `timestamp`, `id`, `plantbarcode`, `treatment`, `cartag`, `measurementlabel`, and `other`.

 `timestamps` must be of a format readable by [dateutil.parser.parse()](https://dateutil.readthedocs.io/en/stable/parser.html).
 Separator between date and time should be one of the `JUMP` listed [here](https://dateutil.readthedocs.io/en/stable/parser.html#dateutil.parser.parserinfo.JUMP).
+The ISO standard is a `T`.

 **Next, run images over a flat directory with images named as described above:**